k-box/k-box/contributing.md

 - `Coming From: Idea` the issue was originated after the review of an idea in the Support forum
 - `Coming From: Support Ticket` The issue was originated by a user submitted support ticket
+- `Coming From: Testing` The issue has been discovered during internal testing

 ### Labeling rules